Green Fingers Privacy Notice

 Purpose for processing

 The services process personal information in order to manage and administer the Green Fingers Project either directly or jointly with partners and commissioned private and third sector providers.
-This includes:

-• Activities for Looked After, Adopted and Kinship Young People to increase their health & wellbeing, including, Art, Music and Green Fingers Saturday Sessions
+• activities for Looked After, Adopted and Kinship Young People to increase their health & wellbeing, including, Alternative Education, Time Together, Placement Stability, a summer activities programme and one-off activities and events

-• Green Fingers Project Service Delivery, Planning/Improvement
+• Green Fingers Project service delivery, planning/improvement

 Personal information collected and lawful basis